 6. Successful extramarital affairs are rare

-There are rare cases when an extramarital affair results in a marriage.
+Building successful relationships from affairs is extremely hard, and that’s why the stories of long-term affairs leading to a happily-ever-after are few and far between.
 When there is no future, why do some affairs last for years?
-The chances of this happening are strongest when the affair partners are genuinely in love with each other.
-Perhaps, they connected over some shared issues or interests, and love bloomed.
-Or an old romantic connection that didn’t get its moment in the sun gets revived.
+This typically happens when the affair partners are genuinely in love with each other.
+Perhaps, they bonded over some shared issues or interests, and love bloomed.
+Or an old romantic connection that didn’t get its moment in the sun got revived.

-If they are continuing with the marriage and not walking out of it with their affair partner, there must be some compulsions – that could be the children, not wanting to hurt their spouse, or not wanting to break up the family.
-In that case, how do they divide time between their affair partner and their family?
-When an affair is short-lived, these factors don’t come into play but in the case of long-term affairs, things can become complicated and get mentally taxing.
+If a person is choosing to stay in a marriage and not start afresh with their affair partner, there must be some compulsions – children, lack of resources to end a marriage, or not wanting to break up the family.
+In that case, how does one divide one’s time between the affair partner and family?
+When an affair is short-lived, these factors don’t come into play but in the case of long-term affairs, the dynamics can get emotionally draining and logistically taxing.

 Related Reading: A Beautiful Love Story: She Is A Widow In love With A Married Man

-The affair could become like a habit that they cannot do without or they are in it because they cannot imagine their affair partner with someone else.
+They may struggle to end the affair because it becomes a habit that they cannot do without or they are in it because they cannot imagine their affair partner with someone else.
 But in reality, they feel trapped and stuck and they are often left with the feeling that they lost too much to continue the affair.
-That’s not a good thing though.

-Lifelong extramarital affairs have their pros and cons but we laid bare 9 truths about it that you must know.
-This becomes even more pertinent in the dynamic and disruptive times we’re living in.
+Lifelong extramarital affairs are often a roller coaster of validation, gratification, and complications.
+Being aware of these aspects has become even more pertinent in the dynamic and disruptive times we live in.
 Shivanya concludes with these thoughts, “Monogamy has become an outdated concept, temptation is in our palms.
 Resetting expectations is the need of the hour.
 Expect your partner to be honest with you.
 Transparency is the new form of loyalty.”
-Accepting that makes dealing with transgressions easier, be it in the form of a long-term affair or a one-night stand.
+Acceptance makes dealing with transgressions easier, be it in the form of a long-term affair or a one-night stand.